MooersLab/cctbxsnips-SublimeText3/README.md

 1. **Facilitation of code reuse**.
 The use of code snippets can save time by reusing existing code.
 The presence of tab stops in code snippets can help ensure that all parameters that need customization to a new problem are considered.
 Thus, tab stops can reduce subsequent debugging.

-2. **Use of SublimeText3 to edit Jupyter and Colab code and markdown cells**.
+2. **Use of Sublime Text 3 to edit Jupyter and Colab code and markdown cells**.
 The existing snippet formats for Jupyter and Colab notebooks do not support tab triggers and tab stops: These are standard features of code snippet systems in most text editors.
 We can overcome these limitations by sending the active code cell to SublimeText via the GhostText extension for the browser.

 ## Installation